-5. Nomination of Directors
+6. Nomination of Directors

-The Governance, Compensation and Sustainability Committee (the "Committee") is charged with overseeing the appointment as directors, and recommending the criteria governing the overall composition of the Board and governing the desirable individual characteristics for directors and in making such recommendations, the Committee by its mandate is required to consider:
+The Governance and Nominating Committee is charged with overseeing the appointment as directors, and recommending the criteria governing the overall composition of the Board and governing the desirable individual characteristics for directors and in making such recommendations, the Governance and Nominating Committee by its mandate is required to consider:

-- (a) the needs of the Corporation and its stage of development and the competencies and skills that the Board considers to be necessary for the Corporation and the Board, as a whole, to possess; - (b) the competencies and skills that the Board considers each existing director to possess;

-- (d) whether or not each new nominee can devote sufficient time and resources to his or her duties as a member of the Board; and - (e) the Corporation's Board and Management Diversity policy.
+- (a) the needs of the Corporation and its stage of development and the competencies and skills that the Board considers to be necessary for the Corporation and the Board, as a whole, to possess; - (b) the competencies and skills that the Board considers each existing director to possess; - (c) the competencies, skills and experience each new nominee will bring to the boardroom; - (d) whether or not each new nominee can devote sufficient time and resources to his or her duties as a member of the Board; and - (e) the Corporation's Board and Management Diversity policy.